 Basic human molecular genetics and population genetics principles; methods of integrating genetic principles into epidemiological studies; advancing genomic technologies, hot topics in genetics research.
+Offered fall semesters of odd years.
 Prerequisites: EPID:4400.

 Application of epidemiology study designs to nutrition variables and chronic disease; analysis of nutrition epidemiology studies; research protocol design.
+Offered spring semesters.
 Recommendations: a basic nutrition course.

 Nutrition interventions in clinical trials; disease related to nutrition variables; research that links effects of diet on chronic diseases.
+Offered fall semesters.
 Recommendations: a basic nutrition course.

-Development, demonstration of group counseling skills in ongoing nutrition research projects at the University of Iowa.
+Development and demonstration of group counseling skills in ongoing nutrition research projects at the University of Iowa.
+Offered fall semesters.
 Corequisites: EPID:6360, if not taken as a prerequisite.

-Epidemiologic study design and analysis; bias, confounding, effect modification; case-control studies; cohort studies; field methods; measurement principles; exposure and disease classification; acute and chronic disease examples.
+Epidemiologic study design and analysis; bias, confounding, and effect modification; case-control studies; cohort studies; field methods; measurement principles; exposure and disease classification; acute and chronic disease examples.
+Offered spring semesters.
 Prerequisites: EPID:4400 and EPID:5600.